abdulchaarani/LED_Stairs/README.md

 # LED_Stairs
-Arduino program
-HC-SR04 ultrasonic sensor
+Arduino program using HC-SR04 ultrasonic sensors.
 Turn on LED stairs when climbing up or down stairs.
 Turn off LED stairs when reaching top or bottom or after delay.